IIFYM stands for: ‘If It Fits Your Macros’ and it can either be high in carbohydrate or very low in carbs.

 For this reason, those who use the diet as an excuse to “have their cake and eat it” are only harming themselves.

-In contrast, using IIFYM principles alongside a diet rich in real food is potentially a helpful tool for monitoring dietary adherence.
+In contrast, using IIFYM principles alongside a diet rich in nutrient-dense food is potentially a helpful tool for monitoring dietary adherence.